 Let’s examine the operation of the device, using the patent drawings (see the lower drawings).

 The figures on the slotted indicator scale (marked with c’) indicate hundreds, and those on the periphery of the wheel just above the indicator are units.
-The operator works the keys with his right hand, the thumb being used on key No. 9.
+The operator works the keys with his right hand, and the thumb is used on key No. 9.
 To add a column of figures, a key corresponding to each figure is pressed down as far as it will go, and allowed to rise again before pressing another.

 After pressing keys to correspond with all the numbers, the sum is read off from the indicator, as shown by the pointer, and from the wheel just above the indicator.